-What's new for 2000
+What's new for 2001

-- Effective for tax years ending on or after December 31, 1999, the manner in which the income from patents, copyrights, trademarks, and similar items of intangible personal property are treated changes for Illinois sales factor purposes. - Effective for tax years ending on or after December 31, 2000, only sales are used to figure the apportionment factor. - Effective for tax years ending on or after December 31, 2000, a new twopart income tax credit is available.
+- Effective for tax years ending on or after December 31, 2000, only sales are used to figure the apportionment factor. - Effective for tax years ending on or after December 31, 2000, a new twopart income tax credit is available.
 The Employee Child Care Tax Credit is available to corporations who provide a child care facility, located in Illinois, for the children of its employees. - Effective for returns due on or after January 1, 2001, the late-payment penalty, late-filing penalty, and interest have changed.
 In addition, a new bad check penalty has been established.
-For more information, see "What are the penalties and interest?"
+For more information, see "What are the penalties and interest?". - Effective for tax years ending on or after December 31, 2001, the Tax Credit for Affordable Housing Donations is a new credit equal to 50 percent (.50) of the amount of the donation a taxpayer makes for the development of affordable housing in Illinois. - Tax year ending December 31, 2001, is the last tax year that the Environmental Remediation Tax Credit on Schedule 1299-D is available.
+Effective for tax years ending on or after January 1, 2002, this credit is no longer available.